awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
 If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.
    + **NodeVolumeType**: Specify a root volume type for your nodes\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide*\.
 **Note**
 If you don't provide a key pair here, the AWS CloudFormation stack creation fails\.
    + **BootstrapArguments**: There are several optional arguments that you can pass to your nodes\.
 For more information, view the [bootstrap script usage information](https://github.com/awslabs/amazon-eks-ami/blob/main/templates/al2/runtime/bootstrap.sh) on GitHub\.
 If you're adding nodes to an Amazon EKS Local Cluster on AWS Outposts \(where the Kubernetes control plane instances run on AWS Outposts\) and the cluster doesn't have ingress and egress internet connection \(also known as private clusters\), then you must provide the following bootstrap arguments \(as a single line\)\.